pltnkv/cerebral-angular/README.md

 };
 ```

-### Included services
+### Services
 Services defined in `cerebralProvider.setServices()` call will be available in services object passed as fourth argument to actions.
+By default the `$http` service is available.

 ```js
 const someAction = function someAction (input, state, output, services) {